Health and Aging Policy Fellows Program

 The Health and Aging Policy Fellows Program is a unique opportunity for professionals in health and aging to receive the experience and skills necessary to make a positive contribution to the development and implementation of health policies that affect older Americans.

 The Health and Aging Policy Fellows Program offers two different tracks for individual placement: (1) a residential track that includes a nine-to-12-month placement in Washington, D.C. or at a state agency (as a legislative assistant in Congress, a professional staff member in an executive branch agency or in a policy organization); and (2) a non-residential track that includes a health policy project and brief placement(s) throughout the year at relevant sites.
+Nonresidential fellows may focus their policy project at a community, state, federal or global level.
 Core program components focused on career development and professional enrichment are provided for fellows in both tracks.

 Harold Alan Pincus MD, Director